MDBAuth/EWR_tool/README.md

 - Added new FIRM ID file mapping FIRM ID to gauge number.

 #### parameter metadata
+- Removed EWRs from the parameter sheet that are not evaluated by the tool
 - Updated parameter sheet and objective mapping correcting some mismatched links between environmental objectives and EWRs
 - Fix SDL resource unit mapping in the parameter sheet
 - Adding lat and lon to the parameter sheet